Framework Category

 Does your organization consistently apply the established risk treatment criteria (accept, transfer, mitigate, or avoid) when addressing identified vulnerabilities?

-This question assesses whether your organization follows a structured approach to vulnerability management by applying consistent criteria when deciding how to handle identified risks.
+Consistent risk treatment is the focus: whether you apply established criteria, accept, transfer, mitigate, or avoid, every time you address an identified vulnerability.
 Without clear criteria for risk treatment decisions, organizations may handle similar vulnerabilities inconsistently, potentially leaving critical vulnerabilities unaddressed while spending resources on less significant issues.

 Does your organization consistently apply the established criteria for selecting compensating controls when vulnerabilities cannot be immediately remediated?